digao-dalpiaz/DzHTMLText/README.md

 `Images: TCustomImageList` = When using `<img>` tag, you should set this property to specify the ImageList where the images are stored.

-`Lines: Integer` = Returns the total lines of text, according to the bounds of control.
+`LineCount: Integer` = Returns the total lines of text, according to the bounds of control.
 This property is read-only.

 `LineVertAlign: TDHLineVertAlign (vaTop, vaCenter, vaBottom)` = Allows you to specify the vertical alignment of each element in the line.
 This property only take effects when the elements have different heights.
 Default is `vaTop`.